jackeilles/KExUtil/README.md

 <h3>Usage</h3>
 <b><u>As a dependency, this program requires Python 3.7 or higher.</u></b>

-To use KExUtil, you can clone the git repy by doing `git clone https://github.com/ArykDev/KExUtil`.
+To use KExUtil, you can clone the git repo by doing `git clone https://github.com/ArykDev/KExUtil`.
 You can also download the `.tar.gz` file from the releases section of the repo.